Principal Investigator, Jonathan Lamontagne

 Ghazal Shabestanipour

-Ghazal is a fourth year PhD candidate.
+Ghazal is a fifth year PhD candidate.
 Her research focuses on stochastic watershed modeling and statistical hydrology.
 She is currently involved in developing robust decision support tools in response to climate change in the northeast United States.
 Before joining the Tufts Civil Engineering department, Ghazal completed her master’s degree in Environmental Engineering and her bachelor’s degree in Civil Engineering at Tehran’s Polytechnic, where she investigated the urban ecological potential of the Tehran metropolitan area via GIS and was awarded with an exceptional talent scholarship.
 She also performed research on gray water reuse as an undergraduate researcher at Tehran’s Polytechnic Office of Sustainability.

 Abigail Birnbaum

-Abby is a third year PhD candidate.
+Abby is a fourth year PhD candidate.
 Her research focuses on understanding risk and uncertainty in water resources management and planning.
-Specifically, she is looking at uncertainties acting across different scales in integrated assessment models and their impacts on basin-to-global scale land-water sector interactions.
+Specifically, she is looking at uncertainties acting across different spatial scales in integrated assessment models and their impacts on basin-to-global scale land-water sector interactions.
 Abby holds a master’s degree in Earth System Science from Stanford University and a bachelor’s degree in Civil Engineering from Cornell University.

 Greg Coyle